Skip to Main Content

-The ICC is an independent international organisation.
+The ICC is an independent international organization.
 It is not part of the United Nations system.
 Its seat is at The Hague in the Netherlands.
-Although the Court’s expenses are funded primarily by States Parties, it also receives voluntary contributions from governments, international organisations, individuals, corporations and other entities.
+Although the Court’s expenses are funded primarily by States Parties, it also receives voluntary contributions from governments, international organizations, individuals, corporations, and other entities.

 Special Criminal Courts